-Just 200 meters from the gate to the volunteer house, is a small village with a market for fresh fruit, snacks, beverages, toiletries, some clothing and some other supplies, as well as a pharmacy.
-There is also a phone shop to buy Internet and call credit as well as a hairdresser.
-This village has a few local style eateries, which serve traditional meals.
+Just 200 meters from the gate to the volunteer accommodations, is a small village with a market for fresh fruit, snacks, beverages, toiletries, some clothing and some other supplies, as well as a pharmacy.
+There is also a phone shop to buy data and call credit as well as a hairdresser.
+This village has a few local style eateries which serve traditional meals.
 There are some other small snack shops and restaurants in front of the main gate to the rescue center.

 We are situated about 2.5km from the main center of Ban Keun.
 This town also has a few small supermarket type shops with a limited range of products such as toiletries and food.
-There are ATMs that do accept most international cards in the town, though please note that it is not possible to use international cards in shops.
+There are ATMs that do accept most international cards in the town, though please note that it is not possible to use credit cards or debit cards in shops.
+The village is cash based.
 There are also facilities in the village to exchange international currencies, we recommend bringing local currency with you as these services are open and closed intermittently.
-There is a large regional market with a variety of fruit and vegetables, local freshly made snacks and general household items.
+There is a large regional market with a variety of fruit and vegetables, local freshly made snacks, and general household items.